 You’ll study music in three ways.
 First, you’ll have the time and resources to pursue your creative endeavours.
 Whether that’s as a performer on stage or in the studio.
 A composer, a songwriter, or a music technologist.
 A community arts practitioner, or an events organiser.
 Your practical work will culminate in a large-scale project that will be a stepping stone into your chosen career.

 Second, you’ll study a range of technical skills to enable you to realise your best work.
-Core skills might include: project management, music theory and analysis, fluency with key pieces of music software, research skills, curriculum design, and festival programming.
+Project management, music theory and analysis.
+Fluency with key pieces of music software.
+Research skills, curriculum design, and festival programming.